yungthai/lazygit/docs/Config.md

   # Command used to display git log of all branches in the main window
   allBranchesLogCmd: git log --graph --all --color=always --abbrev-commit --decorate --date=relative  --pretty=medium

+  # a list of your favorite log commands (pressing 'a' in the status panel will cycle between them)
+  allBranchesLogCmds: []

   # If true, do not spawn a separate process when using GPG
   overrideGpg: false